MeanyLodge/History/Names-Walt.md

 ### [Tom Cat](Tom-Cat)

 The Bombardier Snow Tractor used to haul everything three miles from I-90 to Meany.
 Bought in 1960, when the NPRR discontinued passenger train service.
-[Tom Van Devanter](Tom-Van-Devanter) has driven it since the beginning; hence the name "Tom Cat."
+[Tom Van DeVanter](Tom-Van-DeVanter) has driven it since the beginning; hence the name "Tom Cat."

 ### [Pack Rat](Pack-Rat)